 Working with over 160 operators around the world, our most important concern is the protection and reliability of customer data and information.
 In an age where data breaches are becoming more and more of a threat, Nextgen Clearing is taking all the necessary steps to protect its clients’ data.
 We are pleased to announce that Nextgen Clearing is certified according to ISO 9001:2015 and ISO 27001:2013 standards and our Service Organisation has adopted the standards and best practices to achieve SSAE 18 SOC I Type II Certification.

 ISO 9001:2015 is an international set of standards that focus on managing processes and establishing an effective management system.
 Nextgen Clearing complies with the ISO standard and is therefore ISO-certified.
 Nextgen Clearing has successfully completed its transition to the ISO 9001:2015 certification, which means that our quality system is now in line with our ISO 27001 information security certification.

-The ISO 9001 focusses on delivering high quality throughout the organisation.
+ISO 9001 focusses on delivering high quality throughout the organisation.
 Our processes are audited twice a year.
-This way we ensure our quality management is of the highest standard.
+In this way, we can ensure that our quality management is of the highest standard.

 - Customer satisfaction

 Security of your information